lcfolkes/masteroppgave/README.md

 ```

 ## Run from terminal
-To run a file from the terminal one must first set the <code>PYTHONPATH</code>.
-First, navigate to the root directory.
+Navigate to the root directory and run
 ```
 cd masteroppgave/src
 python Testing/main.py